groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/java/com.groupdocs.editor.htmlcss.resources/iauxdisposable/_index.md

 public interface IAuxDisposable extends IDisposable
 ```

-Expands the standard System.IDisposable interface, allows to obtain a current state of an object and subscribe to disposing event
+Expands the standard IDisposable interface, allows to obtain a current state of an object and subscribe to disposing event
 ## Fields

 | Field | Description |